Minimum Bottom Line Profit Should Average 9.4%!

 This article is very long and is designed to provide guidance and knowledge for the small contractor.
 I’m sorry, but I’m here to help you and in business, the devil is in the details.
-For this to work, there are a lot of details to address.
+For this to be effective, I have to address a lot of details.
 But once done, you will be amazed at the value it will bring to your business.
 I’m not talking about a few hundred dollars of improvements, I’m talking about 10’s of thousands of dollars EVERY YEAR!
-Bottom line money that goes into your pocket.
+Bottom line money that goes into the owner’s pocket.

 Although complicated for most, I have developed a knack for implementing QuickBooks for residential/commercial contractors, so it comes rather easily for me.
 When done reading, if you want help, contact me at firstname.lastname@example.org.
 My fees are reasonable and in general it takes less than 10 hours to set it up and train you on how to use the software properly.

 First read for an overall understanding and if you desire to implement QuickBooks, then read to absorb the information and use the information to assist you in setting up QuickBooks in your construction company.
 In addition, contact me and ask questions.
 Better yet, tell me how the software is working for you and tell me about your business.
 I really do want to help.

-Prior to beginning, you should understand a few terms.
+Prior to beginning, there are some terms you need to understand.
 The first is class accounting.
 To get a well-rounded understanding of class accounting, please read Class Accounting in Construction.
 As a small contractor, you may be in the business of not only building new homes but doing additions and renovations to existing homes.
 Class accounting in QuickBooks allows you to separate these divisions and understand which particular area of construction performs well and which ones need improvement.
 Think of this as departmental accounting.

 The second term is phase accounting.
-This type of cost accounting is designed to break a project out into nine distinct groups of costs.
+This type of cost accounting is designed to break a project out into distinct groups of costs.
 As costs accumulate inside each phase for a particular project, the contractor can begin to identify areas of improvement to better achieve financial success.
 The following is an introduction to phase accounting: Use Phase Accounting in Construction.
 Phase accounting is a function of job costing, whereas class accounting is a function of financial accounting.

 Now that you understand ‘Class’ Accounting and ‘Phase’ Accounting you can begin to see the advantages of creating a feedback loop of information to help you identify areas where you miscalculated or underestimated the costs for a particular function of the project.

-There are two more terms you need to grasp.
-The more important of these two is percentage of completion method of accounting for a construction project.
-The other is the completed contract method of construction.
+There are two more terms to learn.
+The more important of these two is completed contract method of accounting for a construction project.
+The other is the percentage of completion method of accounting for construction.
 There are articles that cover these two terms in depth at Construction Industry Standards webpage on this website.
-Suffice it to say that the preferred tool is percentage of completion over completed contract.
+Suffice it to say that the preferred tool is the completed contract method of accounting.
 You do not need to select a method at this moment, but once you have selected a method of accounting, read the corresponding article that illustrates how to use QuickBooks for that method of accounting in construction.

 Once the setup is done, you proceed to enter data into the system via an item expense entry.
 This entry identifies the project, the phase code, and the class of work for the expense.
 This is the critical point of data entry and if done correctly and consistently, the final reports will surprise you.
 Data is entered from three source documents.
 The first is the vendor bill coming into the front office.
-The second is via the payroll and the third source document is a credit card charge or debit card entry.
+The second is via payroll and the third source document is a credit card charge or debit card entry.
 All three require the three codes (item/phase code, class and customer ID) to accurately enter data.

 Once the data is entered, the job is tracked on a regular basis through accounting periods and accounting reports are prepared.
 Down in the reports section below these reports are illustrated.
 In addition, that section teaches you how to read and understand the information conveyed.